davidmagbee/interviewprepkit/README.md

 Tier 3:
 - [ ] Algos from Class: https://docs.google.com/spreadsheets/d/1AvWr9caOK_-9yzRvltOrWBA5fmEyym0MsGxryV8iLu0/edit#gid=421986618 Courtesy: Joe Keohan (Algorithms we've already solved in class - great for reference if you want to revisit one for some reason or look at how something is done recursively.
 You can also complete the ones that you may not have gotten to or solo program the ones you pair programmed!)

+Other Resources:
+- [ ] How To Think Like A Programmer: https://zellwk.com/blog/think/

 ## Computer Science
 Coming Soon.

 ## Take Home Assignment
 Here is a sample take-home assignment.
-Keep in mind that beyond the actual assignment requirements and suggestions, you should look at the Take Home Assignment Tips guide in the repo.
+Keep in mind that beyond the actual assignment requirements and suggestions, you should look at the Take Home Assignment Tips (Coming Soon) guide in the repo.

 - [ ] Social Tables (Courtesy Social Tables via Ali Spittel): https://github.com/socialtables/2019-drawing-app-challenge